ever-co/ever-demand/README.md

 The command above install all required packages for every sub-project of the Ever Platform.

-Note: if above command fails for any reason, you can try to install required packages manually by running `yarn` inside every sub-folder with 'package.json' file
+Note: if above command fails for any reason, you can try to install required packages manually by running `yarn` inside every sub-folder with 'package.json' file.

+After Lerna boostrap everything you need to run build for all projecs as described above in the "Build" section.

 ### MongoDB